Aksgo/DOME/README.md

 # DOME
+> ⚠️ **Notice**
+The source code in this repository is proprietary and is provided solely for review purposes.
+The author does **not grant** copyright or reuse rights to anyone, except under explicitly defined conditions.
+Please refer to the [LICENSE.md](./LICENSE.md) file for detailed terms and restrictions.
 ### QUBO model applied on Quantum Computer via QAOA
 <ul>
 <li>This project is to provide a way to :
     <ul>